gladjohn/hybridSPA/README.md

 The application is implemented as an ASP.NET MVC project, while the web sign-on functionality is implemented via ASP.NET OpenId Connect OWIN middleware.

-The sample also shows how to use MSAL.js V2 (Microsoft Authentication Library for JavaScript) to obtain an access token for Microsoft Graph.
+The sample also shows how to use [MSAL.js V2 (Microsoft Authentication Library for JavaScript)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to obtain an access token for Microsoft Graph.
 Specifically, the sample shows how to get the profile of the user from Microsoft Graph.

+You can also use the [MSAL Browser sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-browser-samples/HybridSample) that demonstrates how to use MSAL.js v2 and MSAL Node together in a "hybrid" application that performs both server-side and client-side authenication

 ## How To Run This Sample